JPWQ/ToDO/README.md

-This project is a simple TUI to do list application.
+This project is a simple TUI to do list application that uses ncurses.
 There are two menus.
 The first is the Collections menu.
 Collections organize task lists.

 'a' - Add a task to the highlighted Collection.
 'c' = Create a new Collection.